explorer3039/Nukkit-Features/README.md

 note: if you need higher version features, please use [PowerNukkitX](https://github.com/PowerNukkitX/PowerNukkitX).

 ### What's new in Nukkit-Littlepick?
-1. Support for 1.1 – 1.20.60 version (you can set the minimum protocol in the config)
+1. Support for 1.2 – 1.20.60 version (you can set the minimum protocol in the config)
 2. Supports most entities with AI
 3. Support for the 1.16 nether world and The Еnd
-4. Support for 1.17 world generation and features(TODO: CONFIGURABLE)
+4. Support for 1.17 world generation (CONFIGURABLE)
+5. Support for 1.17 blocks

 ## How to install?
 1. Install java 17 or higher